UCD Ops & AI-Enabled User Researchers

 “…the aliens are already here… they are in the room… and they are actually really useful!”

-To increase awareness, we’re working on more comms efforts to increase uptake and also attending a variety of events and speaking with colleagus in X-Gov departments and at conferences to share our learnings.
+To increase awareness, we’re working on more comms efforts to increase uptake and also attending a variety of events and speaking with colleagues in X-Gov departments and at conferences to share our learnings.
 We now have a demo video!!

 There is still much more to do to support UR Finder adoption, it could take months or maybe a year… but we will get there.